Bartlebys/BartlebysCore/README.md

 If your data can be totally loaded in Memory, Bartleby's Core is probably a good solution for your App.
 It will allow to use simple functional programming approach to manipulate your data synchronously very efficiently, and integrate easily with your RESTFul API.

-## Bartleby's core uses in Memory Binary Trees
+## Bartleby's core Data containers

-The collection, and the datapoint object registry are relying on [Károly Lőrentey's  Binary Trees](https://github.com/Bartlebys/BTree.git) implementation.
+The collection, and the datapoint object registry can use[Károly Lőrentey's  Binary Trees](https://github.com/Bartlebys/BTree.git) implementation.
+To use the Binary trees set up : `CollectionOf typealias _ContainerType = List` and  `DataPoint typealias _ContainerType = Map`.
+Benchmarks are still in progress, but the BinaryTrees seems not to perform better than Array on real World object.

 # Installation

 You can use the Swift Package Manager, a git submodule, or Carthage to install **BartlebysCore Framework**.
+You can clone [BartlebyKit](https://github.com/BartlebyBartlebyKit) and run `./install.sh`.
+It will synchronise update the submodules a offer a configured workspace.

 ## Using the swift Package manager

-You can check the [SPM sample](https://github.com/Bartlebys/SPMCoreSample)
+You can check the [SPM sample](https://github.com/Bartlebys/SPMCoreSample) **CURRENTLY A USELESS PLACEHOLDER**

 ## Linking BartlebysCore as a Submodule in Xcode